 Upon choosing the basic plan, the next screen prompts you to pick your new domain name.

-With Bluehost, you get a new domain name for free if you sign up for 12 month plan.
+With Bluehost, you get a new domain name for free if you sign up for a 12-month plan.

 When choosing your domain name, it’s important to first think about your blogging niche.
 That’s the overall theme or subject you’ll be focusing on.

 In my case, my long-term vision was to build a site around all things money.
 That included topics like saving money, making money, investing, etc.

 Because of that broad scope of coverage, I picked a domain name with a broad meaning.

-Now, compare this to a site that features content mostly about retirement investing.
-A domain name like The Ways To Wealth wouldn’t be a good choice, because it doesn’t tell visitors what the site is about.
+Now, compare that to a site that features content mostly about retirement investing.
+A domain name like The Ways To Wealth would be a bad choice because it doesn’t tell visitors what the site is about.

-If you’re not 100% sure of your niche, my recommendation is to take the topic you’re thinking about and choose a domain name around that topic’s broader niche.
+If you’re not 100% sure of your niche, take the topic you’re thinking about and choose a domain name around that topic’s broader niche.

-For example, say I was thinking of starting a blog about dairy free cooking.
-Instead of choosing a domain name like dairyfreereceipes.com, I’d pick a domain name like allergyfreecooking.com.
+For example, say I was thinking about starting a blog focused on dairy-free cooking.
+Instead of choosing a domain name like dairyfreceipes.com, I’d pick a domain name like allergyfreecooking.com.

-This way, you give yourself the opportunity to cover additional niches in the future.
+That way, you allow yourself to cover additional niches in the future.

 Here are five more tips for selecting a good domain name: